dennychackojacob-tech/agentcal/replit.md

 RouteWise is an intelligent scheduling application designed specifically for real estate agents to manage property showings and optimize travel routes.
 The app calculates distances between properties and suggests the most efficient visiting sequence to minimize travel time and maximize productivity.

 ## Recent Changes
+- **2025-10-03**: Added Google Maps navigation - "Start Navigation" button opens turn-by-turn directions with all route stops
+- **2025-09-28**: Integrated Google Maps API with interactive map, property markers, and route visualization
+- **2025-09-28**: Implemented client filtering for schedules with accurate stats and timeline
+- **2025-09-28**: Applied purple color scheme (Primary: 270 85% 35%, Accent: 280 60% 45%)
-- **2025-09-28**: Created comprehensive design prototype with route optimization features
+- **2025-09-28**: Built complete backend API with route optimization using nearest neighbor algorithm
-- **2025-09-28**: Built interactive dashboard with schedule timeline, route map, and property management
+- **2025-09-28**: Created dashboard with schedule timeline and property management components
-- **2025-09-28**: Implemented professional design system with dark/light mode support

 ## User Preferences
 - Focus on route optimization and travel time efficiency